Energiz3r/HydroTek/README.md

 ### To Do (not started):

-* fetch the configuration for lamp / pump timings from online so the sketch doesn't need to be altered to make changes
+* finish API development to complete the feature of updating the device configuration as changes are made to it through the web interface
 * update the RTC time from online
 * WiFi configuration on the device, using buttons and a menu instead of by editing the sketch
-* Calculate actual flow from the flow sensors
+* Flow sensor calibration on the device, eg. 'pour 1L of water through the sensor then press OK'

 ---

-### Build instructions:
+### PCB Build instructions:

-The software for this is a bit incomplete.
-The hardware is good to go, so go ahead with that, but if you want to build this and use the online component as I've designed it, shoot me a message at cl@noobs.wtf and I'll sort out the things still needing to be done manually, such as creating an account and preparing the database for your hardware.

-Note: The capacitors, barrel jack, and LM7805 can be omitted if the intention is to only run HydroTek from a USB power source.
+Note: The capacitors, barrel jack, and LM7805 can be omitted if the intention is to only run HydroTek from a reliable USB power source.

 *(rev5)*